 Not necessarily!
 There are ways to have drug charges reduced or even dismissed, depending on the circumstances.
 Other possible penalties may include entering a substance abuse treatment program, community service, probation or random drug testing.

 Can I still be charged if I didn’t give the officer permission to search my car?

 Without permission or a warrant, nothing found in your vehicle can be used against you.
-An experienced Melbourne defense attorney will fight the charges on grounds that your constitutional rights were violated and have the charges dismissed.
+An experienced Melbourne drug possession attorney will fight the charges on grounds that your constitutional rights were violated, and have the charges dismissed.

 What is a Pretrial Intervention Program, and is it an option for my drug charge in Brevard County?

 In some cases, a person facing a charge of possession of less than 20 grams of marijuana, who has little to no criminal history, may qualify for a Pretrial Intervention Program.
 In this case, you may be allowed to enroll in the program, which will require the completion of certain requirements within a specified period of time.
 Upon successful completion, your charges with be dropped and the case dismissed.